By Guest Blogger Bailey Eisenkirch

-We just celebrated Little J’s (my daughter) second birthday!
+We just celebrated my daughter’s second birthday!
 Say what?!

 1. Overdressing is key.